cocogitto/cocogitto/README.md

 ## Auto-bumps

-Creating a version with cog bump will perform the following actions :
+Creating a version with `cog bump` will perform the following actions :

-1. calculate a version number according to your commit history.
+1. Determine a version number according to your commit history.
-2. perform configuration defined pre-bump commands.
+2. Perform configuration defined pre-bump commands.
-3. append the version changelog to your repository changelog file.
+3. Append the version's changelog to your repository changelog file.
-4. create a version commit and tag it.
+4. Create a version commit and tag it.
-5. perform post-bump commands
+5. Perform post-bump commands

 **Example:**